isomerpages/moe-crestsec/_info-at-crest/Careers @ Crest/Teaching Positions.md

 </li>
 <li>
 <p>To manage classroom and student activities well and ensure that students’
-learning is effective</p>
+learning is effective.</p>
 </li>
 <li>
-<p>To conduct and facilitate character &amp; citizenship education as a Form/Co-Form
+<p>To conduct and facilitate character &amp; citizenship education as a Form
 Teacher and provide effective pastoral care and guidance to students, including working closely with parents/guardians, school counsellors and/or relevant organizations.</p>